smarthomeNG/raspberrypi-image/README.md

 The versioning of the image has changed:
 first digit: Debian version
-three digits: smarthomeng version
-last digit: plugins version if applicable
+three digits: smarthomeng version (including plugins version if applicable)